FAQs

 All Skint tickets are non-transferrable, including meal tickets.
 This is because we think it gives fairer access to tickets for everyone.
 Please don’t give or sell meal tickets to anyone else as it won’t be valid.

 Instead, please email us to let us know you no longer want the tickets.
-Then tell your friend to mark their diary for the second ticket release at 7pm UK time on Thursday 3rd October 2024.
-After this date, any meal tickets that become available due to last-minute cancellations will immediately become available on the website, so they should check there instead.
+Then tell your friend to mark their diary for the second and third ticket release dates.
+After these dates, any meal tickets that become available due to last-minute cancellations will immediately become available on the website, so they should check there instead.

 How come there are less meal tickets than festival tickets?